tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     redraw()
 {% endhighlight %}

-Okay -- so there's a fair amount to explain here.
-Firstly, the `mouseWheel()` function has an argument of `e`.
-You may use any name you like for this argument; it is a variable to which all of the event's details are assigned.
-Printing `e` displays something like this in the Console:
+This code requires some explanation.
+Firstly, there is the `e` argument within `mouseWheel()` brackets.
+You may use any name you like for this argument; it serves as a variable to which all of the event's details are assigned.
+Note how the Console displays something like this each time the scroll wheel rotates:

 `<MouseEvent WHEEL@407,370 count:1 button:0>`

-From this line, one can establish the type of mouse event (`WHEEL`), the x/y coordinates at which it occurred (`@407,370`), and the number of scroll increments (`count:1`).
-If you added an `e` argument to one the other mouse functions, the `button` value would be some other integer.
-For example, a `mousePressed(e)` upon left-click would display something like `<MouseEvent PRESS@407,370 count:1 button:37>`.
+From this output, one can establish the type of mouse event (`WHEEL`), the x/y coordinates at which it occurred (`@407,370`), and the number of scroll increments (`count:1`).
+If you added an `e` argument to one the other mouse functions -- i.e. `mousePressed()` or `mouseReleased()` -- the `button` value would be some integer.
+For example, a `mousePressed(e)` upon left-click would hold something like `<MouseEvent PRESS@407,370 count:1 button:37>`

-We do not want to paint while adjusting brush size, so the `paintmode` is switched to `select`.
+We do not want to paint while adjusting the brush size, so the `paintmode` is switched to `select`.
 This way, it can be switched back once the adjustment is complete.
-Recall that the switch-back happens in the `draw` loop.
+The switch-back happens inside the `draw` loop.

 The `e.count` is used to retrieve the number of scroll increments from the mouse event.
-However, some there are some checks in place (`if` statements) to ensure that the size remains within a range of between `3` and `45`.
+It is necessary, however, to include some checks (`if` statements) to ensure that the new size remains within a range of between `3` and `45`.

-The [`redraw()`](https://py.processing.org/reference/redraw.html) function executes the `draw()` code just once -- in contrast to a `loop()`, which will set it off continuously again.
+The [`redraw()`](https://py.processing.org/reference/redraw.html) function executes the `draw()` code just once -- in contrast to a `loop()` that would set it to repeat continuously.

 Run the sketch to confirm that you can resize the brush using the scroll wheel.